-Trump expected to exit Iran deal, Europeans say, Tehran defiant
+Trump expected to exit Iran deal, Europeans say; Tehran defiant

 Trump planned to discuss his decision in a phone call on Tuesday with French President Emmanuel Macron, a senior White House official said.

-Trump has consistently threatened to pull out of the 2015 agreement because it does not address Iran’s ballistic missile programme or its role in wars in Syria and Yemen, and does not permanently prevent Tehran from developing nuclear weapons.
+Trump has consistently threatened to pull out of the 2015 agreement because it does not address Iran’s ballistic missile program or its role in wars in Syria and Yemen, and does not permanently prevent Tehran from developing nuclear weapons.

 European leaders have warned a U.S. withdrawal would undo years of work that has kept nuclear arms out of Iran’s hands.